 FACTS FLOW IN BOTH DIRECTIONS

 An additional aspect of investigative prowess within the discovery process in a criminal case is the thorough understanding of legal and ethical requirements as to which facts must be turned over to the prosecution in a timely manner.
-It’s a delicate balance but one we have a firm grasp upon.
-Having worked a staggering number of defense cases, our seasoned investigators know the rules and work steadfastly and honorable to follow them.
+It’s a delicate balance but one on which we have a firm grasp.
+Having worked a staggering number of defense cases, our seasoned investigators know the rules and work steadfastly and honorably to follow them.
 At the same time, we work on our client’s behalf, to make sure the prosecution doesn’t take advantage of the process.